PFTL/website/content/blog/27_Custom_CRM.rst

     msg['Subject'] = msg_sbj
     msg.attach(MIMEText(msg_text, 'plain'))

-We first create a ``msg``, which will be ready to send both plain and html e-mails.
+We first create a ``msg``, which will be ready to send both plain and HTML e-mails.
 We specify the ``from``, ``to``, and ``subject`` of the email.
 Remember that if you specify the wrong ``from``, your message has a high chance of being filtered either by your SMTP provider or the receiver's server as spam.
 Be sure you use the proper e-mail from-address that you have configured.

-The last line is attaching to the message the plain version of the e-mail.
-We will see that it is also possible to send more complex messages, with a plain text version and an html version.
+The last line attaches the plain version of the e-mail to the message.
+We will see that it is also possible to send more complex messages, with a plain text version and an HTML version.
 Now that we have our e-mail ready, we need to send it.

 .. code-block:: ipython3